 Can you think of many things that are better than brown gravy?
 I would, honest to God, choose a plate of rice and gravy with a side of black-eyed peas and fresh sliced tomatoes and cucumbers over filet mignon.
 I’m not even kidding.

 You can make brown gravy from just about any kind of meat that’s cooked to yield pan drippings.
-I guess that’s why we just call it “brown” gravy because you can’t really pigeonhole it into just beef, pork or chicken gravy and calling it Beef, Pork or Chicken Gravy would just be silly.
+I guess that’s why we just call it “brown” gravy because you can’t really pigeonhole it into just beef, pork or chicken gravy.

 Sometimes I add onions to this but the white onions I had on-hand were wicked strong and I didn't want to overpower the taste of the gravy.
 If you want to add onions, just slice a medium onion into rings and add to the pan while you’re searing your hamburger steaks.